jonathanteeter/jtPortfolio/README.md

 ## Design
 * The application uses the Bootstrap framework in a single-page approach design.
-    * A fixed Bootstrap vertical Navbar is included for navigation.
+    * A fixed vertical Navbar using Bootstrap is included for navigation.
     * The Navbar contains buttons with HTML tags that are linked to the information on the page.
     * HTML tags and JavaScript provide a smooth scrolling effect to bring the information into view.
+    * Used media query to move the vertical Navbar to the top for mobile device rendering.

 * Key technologies used to build this application are:
     * Bootstrap -- Responsive Front-end framework